AlejandroRuete/IgnoranceMaps/README.md

 <b>Options</b>

 On the left panel you find options for the Reference taxonomic group and Target species to be displayed.
 First, you can opt to use the raw observations as a measure of sampling effort or the Observation Index, a sampling effort relative to the number of species sampled in a particular grid cell.
-On each subpanel you can set the algorithm can be set and O<sub>0.5</sub> (the number of observations that are enough to reduce the ignorance score to 0.5) for the Inversed algorithm.
+On each subpanel you can set the algorithm can be set and O<sub>0.5</sub> (the number of observations that are enough to reduce the ignorance score to 0.5) for the Half-ignorance algorithm.
 For target species, a Step algorithm is added where any observation number below O<sub>0.5</sub> sets the ignorance score to
-0. Else the Step algorithm is equal to the Inversed algorithm.
+0. Else the Step algorithm is equal to the Half-ignorance algorithm.

 ### Authors and Contributors
 Application developed by Alejandro Ruete in Dec 2014.